 see the below job advert for details and application procedure

-Dr Anders Ingram of the Hakluyt Edition Project is currently working as a Muriel McCarthy Visiting Research Fellow, at Marsh”s Library Dublin, blackjack online engaged in research for a forthcoming publication on the printers and book trade contexts of Hakluyt”s Principal Navigations.
+Dr Anders Ingram of the Hakluyt Edition Project is currently working as a Muriel McCarthy Visiting Research Fellow, at Marsh”s Library Dublin, engaged in research for a forthcoming publication on the printers and book trade contexts of Hakluyt”s Principal Navigations.

 We are pleased to announce the publication of the Annual Hakluyt Society Lecture 2012, this year by Prof Daniel Carey, general editor of the Hakluyt edition Project.